Skip to footer content

 });

-// Save the document back to database
+// Save back to the database

 byte[] resultBytes = mergedDocument.BinaryData;